 Hist.: VE 7-1978, f. & ef.
 7-10-78; VME 2-1994, f. & cert. ef.
-11-30-94
+11-30-94; VMEB 1-2006, f. & cert. ef.
+2-8-06

-Supervision of Interim Permittee
+Supervision of Interns

-An Interim Permit is issued for the purpose of providing a supervised internship to veterinarians who have less than one (1) year experience following graduation from a veterinary school or college as defined in OAR 875-010-0030.
+An Intern Permit is issued for the purpose of providing a supervised internship to veterinarians who have less than one (1) year experience following graduation from a veterinary school or college as defined in OAR 875-005-0005(8).

-(1) "Supervision," as used in ORS 686.085, requires an Oregon licensed veterinarian to directly supervise the Interim Permittee:
+(1) "Supervision," as used in ORS 686.085, requires an Oregon licensed veterinarian to provide supervision of the Intern as follows:

-(a) Direct supervision means that the Permittee shall conduct each and every procedure in the immediate presence and under the direction of the supervisor, until such time as the supervising veterinarian reasonably concludes that the licensee has sufficient training and experience to competently conduct a particular procedure, or class of procedures, independently;
+(a) Direct supervision of the Intern for each and every procedure until such time as the supervising veterinarian reasonably concludes that the Intern has sufficient training and experience to competently conduct a particular procedure, or class of procedures, independently;

-(b) The supervising veterinarian need not continue to directly supervise that procedure or class of procedures, upon the supervisor's determination that competency has been achieved by the Interim Permittee; however, the supervising veterinarian shall continue to reasonably monitor the results thereof;
+(b) The supervising veterinarian need not continue to directly supervise that procedure or class of procedures, upon the supervisor's determination that competency has been achieved by the Intern; however, the supervising veterinarian shall continue to reasonably monitor the results thereof;